ebidtech/compress/README.md

 ### License ###

-Compress is released under the MIT License.
+Compress library is released under the MIT License.
 See the bundled LICENSE file for details.